XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/witness-server.md

 The witness server is an independent server that has similar responsibilities as that of a validator server on the XRP Ledger's peer-to-peer network and helps avoid double-spend and collusion.

 The witness server serves as a neutral witness for transactions between a locking chain and an issuing chain.
+It listens to the door accounts on both sides of the bridge and signs attestations for cross-chain transfer transactions, essentially affirming that a transaction on the source account happened, so the value can be claimed on the destination account.
+They are essentially acting as an oracle, to “prove” that the value was locked/burned on the source account, which allows the recipient to then claim (via minting/ unlocking) the equivalent funds on the destination account.

 The bridge between the locking chain and the issuing chain includes the following information in its configuration: